 In order to bring you the best organic produce, some ingredients may differ from those depicted.

-Turkey hash with runny eggs and spicy green harissa
+Turkey hash with kale, eggs, and spicy green harissa

 2 Servings, 510 Calories/Serving